1Mill/notes/books/an-elegant-puzzle.md

 ## Article

 Culture and software craftsmanship are the levers to effective leadership.
 In "An Elegant Puzzle", author Will Larson shares his learnings from Uber and Stripe.
 Hypergrowth startups where he discovered the importance of metrics, opinionated policies, and peer-first learning to achieve business outcomes.
-Characteristics cultured by engineering leaders that align people and code with goals.
-Goals that afford business agility for long term business success.
+Characteristics cultured by engineering leaders that align people and code with that afford business agility for long term success.

 ### Leading through metrics